xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 We could stop right here, and  have  a language that works.
-It's been  shown  many  times that a high-order language with only two constructs, the IF and the WHILE, is sufficient  to  write struc- tured  code.
+It's been  shown  many  times that a high-order language with only two constructs, the IF and the WHILE, is sufficient  to  write structured code.
 But we're on a roll now, so let's  richen  up  the repertoire a bit.

 This construct is even easier, since it has no condition  test at